chezyio/D7047E/README.md

 ### Input Gate

 -   Decide what new information to be added to cell state
--   Sigmoid layer decides whicih values to update
+-   Sigmoid layer decides which values to update
 -   Tanh layer creates a vector of new candidate values that should be added to cell state
 -   Combine sigmoid and tanh layers to update state